NVIDIA/grace-cpu-benchmarking-guide/src/index.md

 Use the menu in the left pane to quickly navigate through the guide.
 The guide is divided into the following sections:

 * [Platform Configuration](platform.md): This section helps you tune your system for benchmarking.
-The instructions will help optimize the platform conﬁguration.
+The instructions will help optimize the platform configuration.
-* [Foundational Benchmarks](foundations/index.md): After checking the platform conﬁguration, this section helps you complete a [sanity check](foundations/index.md) and conﬁrm that the system is healthy.
+* [Foundational Benchmarks](foundations/index.md): After checking the platform configuration, this section helps you complete a [sanity check](foundations/index.md) and confirm that the system is healthy.
 * [Common Benchmarks](benchmarks/index.md): This section has information about the industry-recognized benchmarks and mini-apps that represent the performance of key workloads.
 * [Applications](applications/index.md): This section has information about maximizing the performance of full applications.
 * [Developer Best Practices](developer/index.md): This section has general best practices information to develop for NVIDIA Grace.